hengdiliang/hengdiliang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hengdi Liang, a postdoctoral associate at the [Department of Earth, Atmospheric and Planetary Sciences of the Massachusetts Institute of Technology](https://eaps.mit.edu/).
+I am Hengdi Liang (梁恒頔), a postdoctoral associate at the [Department of Earth, Atmospheric and Planetary Sciences of the Massachusetts Institute of Technology](https://eaps.mit.edu/).
 I am interested in the ocean biogeochemical cycle and numerical models of the Earth systems.

 Professional Appointments
 ======